Key Takeaways

 - Preparing Documents: Gather the necessary documents, including your company's incorporation documents, identification proof for directors and shareholders, and business plan.

-- Submitting an Application: Apply online or visit a branch in person to submit your application and required documents.
+- Submitting an Application: Apply online or visit a branch in person to submit your application and supporting documents.

 - Account Activation: Once your application is approved, you can activate your account and start managing your business finances.